- It is the creator of the Byrna HD, which dispenses chemical irritants from a handgun-like personal security device

 How is it doing:

-Anxious shoppers have been snatching up self-defense weapons and ammo to gird for potential chaos related to the coronavirus pandemic.
-The company said Byrna HD sales have soared as coronavirus fears have triggered personal safety concerns.
-The unsettled economic conditions have made people more concerned about increased crime rates, boosting Byrna device sales, according to the company.
+Byrna HD sales have soared as coronavirus pandemic fears have triggered personal safety concerns.
+The unsettled economic conditions have made people more concerned about increased crime rates, boosting Byrna device sales, according to the firm.
+Byrna has an order backlog of 12 weeks on its website after American talk show host Sean Hannity mentioned the Byrna HD on air as a personal security “solution” during times of unrest.

 What really boosts the product’s market appeal is that it is not a firearm under federal law and doesn’t require a federal gun license.
 State laws and local ordinances may, however, regulate its possession in certain localities.